-All Compliance Letters shall include the following:
+Compliance Letters (All Tiers) shall include the following:

 Discharger name, facility name, facility tier, MRP number, Waste Discharge Identification Number, and contact information (telephone number and email).

-A discussion of any violations that occurred during the reporting period, all actions taken or planned for correcting the violations and preventing future violations, such as operation or facility modifications, and a time schedule for completing the corrective actions.
+A discussion of any violations or exceedances that occurred during the reporting period, all actions taken or planned for correcting the violations and preventing future violations, such as operation or facility modifications, and a time schedule for completing the corrective actions.
 If the Discharger previously submitted a report describing corrective actions or a time schedule for implementing the corrective actions, reference to the previous correspondence is satisfactory.

-This penalty of perjury statement shall be included and signed by the Discharger or the Discharger's duly authorized representative in compliance with the Reporting Provisions section of the General Order.
+This penalty of perjury statement shall be included and signed by the Discharger or the Discharger's duly authorized representative in compliance with the Reporting Provisions section of this General Order.

 "I certify under penalty of law that I have personally examined and am familiar with the information submitted in this document and all attachments and that, based on my inquiry of those individuals immediately responsible for obtaining the information, I believe that the information is true, accurate, and complete.
 I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment."

-All Quarterly and Semi-annual Reports shall include the following, as indicated:
+Semi-annual Reports (Tier 4 Only) shall include the following:

-For Tier 3 only: Submit Semi-annual Reports that contain the information described in the
+Provide the information as described in the following sections of the Annual Report (Tiers 2, 3, and 4):

+Facility Information – Items 1, 2, and 3

+Process Water Reporting – Items 6, 7, and 8

+Pond Reporting – Items 9 and 10

+Land Application Area Reporting – Items 12 through 16

+Subsurface Disposal Area Reporting – Items 19 through 23

+Solids Reporting – Items 24 through 29

+Compliance Summary – Items 35, 38, and 39

+Dischargers required to conduct groundwater monitoring shall also provide the information as described in the following sections of the Annual Report (Tiers 2, 3, and 4):

+Groundwater Reporting – Items 30 through 34